Poornima2212/Back-End-Assignment/README.md

 store.

-Go through the accessing.py file and examples.pdf file that are attached here with in order to understand clearly how the code works and how to perform operations in this.
+Go through the accessing.py file and freshworks_crd.pdf file that are attached here with in order to understand clearly how the code works and how to perform operations in this.